-- name, password: login and password for user. - serverId: unique identifier of location server.
-If not set the user is created on the server the administrator is connected. - dmg, threshold: Dead Message Queue settings for the user.
+- name: the name of the user needed for later use in the script (handling of destination's rights for example). - login, password: login and password for user, if the login is not fixed the name is used by default. - serverId: unique identifier of location server.
+If not set the user is created on the server the administrator is connected. - dmq, threshold: Dead Message Queue settings for the user.